abwilf/tutorials/experimental_workflow/README.md

 Then you can run `python wdb.py --c config.yml` and with the resulting sbatch command, paste that as many times on Atlas as you'd like to distribute your tests.

 #### Collating and Visualizing Results, Drawing and Storing Conclusions
 All your runs will be collated in wandb.
 You can check out the dashboards and visualization tools to help you.
-At the end of each experiment, I commit and store the commit hash in my log file (in google docs, so I can include images).
-E.g.
+At the end of each experiment, I commit and store the commit hash in my log file (in google docs, so I can include images). e.g.

 ![](imgs/log_1.png)
 ![](imgs/log_2.png)